jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

     (iv) has taken reasonable steps to find it; or
   (b)
   (c)
-(2) An applicant for an unemployment benefit must be— (a) aged 18 years or over; or
+(2) An applicant for an unemployment benefit—
-  (b) aged 16 years or over, be married or in a civil union or in a de facto relationship, and have 1 or more dependent children.
+  (a) must be aged at least 18 years, in the case of an applicant without a dependent child:
+  (b) must be aged at least 19 years, in any other case.
 (3) An applicant for an unemployment benefit must meet the residential requirements in section 74AA.
 (4) An applicant for an unemployment benefit must have— (a) no income; or